Spiral Nerve Cuff for Systemic Inflammation

 Figure 2: Example heart rate modulation in response to optical stimulation (blue bar), mirroring the effects of electrical VNS and validating the optical stimulation with the spiral nerve cuff.

-Nerve Cuff 1.0 was iterated and redesigned to give Nerve Cuff 2.0 which was used in the pilot experiements for this study, shown in Figure 3.
+Nerve Cuff 1.0 was iterated and redesigned to give Nerve Cuff 2.0 which was used in the pilot experiments for this study, shown in Figure 3.
 Due to supply chain issues, the μLED was replaced with an optical fiber for the optical stimulation.
 This allowed for validation of the optical fiber with this cuff as well.

 Spiral Nerve Cuff 2 with size reference, side and top views